5zig-reborn/5zig-reborn.github.io/site/_pages/downloads.md

 layout: splash
 permalink: /downloads/

-title: "Downloads"
-toc: true
+title: "Downloads - The 5zig Mod"
+excerpt: "Get the latest version of 5zig for your Minecraft Version"

 header:
   overlay_color: "#333"
   overlay_filter: "0.5"

-excerpt: "Get the latest version of 5Zig for your Minecraft Version"

 page_js:
   - /assets/js/github.js
 ---

 > **Current Status about Minecraft 1.16+**
-> The 5Zig-Team decided to drop Forge-Support for 1.16 onwards and instead use [Fabric](https://fabricmc.net/).
+> The 5zig-Team decided to drop Forge-Support for 1.16 onwards and instead use [Fabric](https://fabricmc.net/).
 > A Development-Build for 1.16 can be downloaded [here](https://github.com/5zig-reborn/deployments/tree/1.16).
 >
 > There is no ETA nor any Development-Builds for 1.17 {: .notice--info }

-## Latest Build (Recommended)
+## Latest Build (Recommended){: #latest-build }
-Those are the latest build-files of the 5Zig Mod.
+Those are the latest build-files of the 5zig Mod.
 They contain the latest features and fixes, but may also contain bugs.

 <div id="downloads"></div>

-## Latest stable Release
+## Latest stable Release{: #stable-release }
 These releases are handpicked and considered to be the most stable when a milestone was reached.
-However, you should use the [latest build](#latest-build-recommended) instead.
+However, you should use the [latest build](#latest-build) instead.

 <h4 id="stable-name"></h4>
 <pre class="pre-scrollable"><code id="stable-changelog"></code></pre>